Founder + CEO

 Elinor’s magazine articles, public speaking presentations and retreat workshops about mindful running have since helped thousands of runners make their running a mindfulness practice to reduce their stress, overcome obstacles to consistent running and improve their overall well being.

-Lives In: Boulder, CO
+Lives In: Telluride, CO

 Lives In: Carbondale, CO